BrownCSCI1230/lab08_trimeshes/README.md

 Yay!
 Congratulations on making your Cube! 🙌 It’s to time to make a Sphere 🥳🎉 This is a wee bit more complicated, but don’t worry we’ll walk you through it!

 The shape parameters for Sphere are slightly different than Cube.
 The first parameter controls the number of ‘layers’ in the vertical direction, and the second parameter controls the number of ‘layers’ in the horizontal direction, as shown below.
 You can also think about this in terms of latitude and longitude -- param 1 controls latitude, and param 2 controls longitude.
-In term of spherical coordinates, parameter 1 controls $\phi$ and parameter 2 controls $/theta$.
+In term of spherical coordinates, parameter 1 controls $\phi$ and parameter 2 controls $\theta$.

 <details>
   <summary>How Parameters 1 and 2 Affects Sphere Diagram</summary>